firebase/quickstart-js/moderator-gcf/README.md

-# Firebase Cloud Functions Quickstart
+# Firebase Cloud Functions Sample

-This quickstart demonstrates using Google Cloud Functions (GCF) and its interaction with a Firebase DB through a simple Web UI.
+This sample demonstrates using Google Cloud Functions (GCF) and its interaction with a Firebase DB through a simple Web UI.

 ## Introduction

-This sample app is a Guestbook where anyone can add messages using a Web UI.
+This sample app is a Guestbook.
+Anyone can add messages using a Web UI.
 A Server Side GCF automatically moderates the messages (e.g. remove swearwords).

 Further reading: